designerkamal/obopay.github.io/obopay-payment-sdk-web.md

     Possible Error codes :

     1) INVALID_WALLET_ID : Requested wallet type does not exist for the user.
-    2) WALLET_NOT_LINKED : Requested wallet is not linked with Obopay card.
+    2) WALLET_NOT_LINKED : Requested wallet is not linked with user's Obopay card.

 The SDK shows wallet history and balance in a popup.